Royal Guardians Melissa

-Lemon balm attracts good insects, repels bad ones and helps to disguise the smell of cannabis when used as a companion plant.
+Lemon balm attracts good insects, repels bad ones and helps to disguise the smell of the other plants when used as a companion plant.

 Melissa officinalis (Melissa officinalis), often called “Melissa”, is a perennial member of the mint family.
 It has been used in cooking and medicine for centuries.

 Ptolemy sang the praises of grass in ancient Greece and if you try it with fish, you will be won over.
 As with all mints, this versatile plant is very invasive and can quickly spread in your garden and suffocate other plants.